Last Updated on October 6, 2021 by

 History About The Bolo Punch

 In the Philippines, the term “bolo” means “machete”, a tool used for long sweeping motions when clearing sugar cane in the field.
-The Filipinos also use this tool asa weapon during martial arts fighting in the early days of the country.
-The Americans started ruling the Philippine island when America defeated Spain during the Spain-American war.
+The Filipinos also use this tool as a weapon during martial arts fighting in the early days of the country.
+The Americans started ruling the Philippine island when America defeated Spain during the Spanish-American war.
 This war led a lot of Filipinos to migrate to the United States to settle in California and Hawaii.

-Like we said earlier, bolo punch is best used when your opponent isn’t expecting it.
-Your opponent would only expect the traditional punches like jab, hooks, cross, and uppercut, and throwing a bolo punch unexpectedly will throw him off balance.
-If bolo punch is used effectively, it can help you knock down your opponent quickly.
+As we said earlier, bolo punch is best used when your opponent isn’t expecting it.
+Your opponent would only expect the traditional punches like jabs, hooks, crosses, and uppercuts, and throwing a bolo punch unexpectedly will throw him off balance.
+If the bolo punch is used effectively, it can help you knock down your opponent quickly.
 Over the past few decades, some notable fighters have used bolo punches to knock down their opponents.
-These notable fighters include Kid Gavilan, Ike Ibeabuchi, Sugar Ray Leonard , and Ceferino Garcia.
+These notable fighters include Kid Gavilan, Ike Ibeabuchi, Sugar Ray Leonard, and Ceferino Garcia.
 Kid Gavilian remains the most popular fighter with the bolo punch technique.

 How To Throw The Bolo Punch

-Bolo punch is a very powerful and knockout punch that needs to be executed properly in the right movement and stance.
+The Bolo punch is a very powerful knockout punch that needs to be executed properly in the right movement and stance.
 Follow these steps to learn how to throw a bolo punch.

 1. Try to throw a jab to get your opponent to slip a little low.
 Your opponent would duck low to avoid getting caught by the jab, and when this happens, you can launch a bolo punch.